How to Know When It’s Time to Quit Your Job

 Nobody wants to feel expendable.
 Your time and effort are important, and you deserve to feel that way.

-4. You dread showing up each day
+4. You dread each and every workday

 These feelings aren’t normal, and not something you should be suffering through just to stay financially afloat.
 Instead, focus on finding a career that you’re excited to be a part of.
 That way, your work becomes less of a chore and more of a calling.